0

 4. Can you rejoice in the Lord’s good work through your efforts on the job, whether it is your vocation, vacation, or your everyday home life?
 If not, why not?

-5. Will you talk to someone about working to rest, asking them to speak into your life in specific and practical ways?
+5. Will you talk to someone about this “working to rest concept,” asking them to speak into your life in specific and practical ways?
 You will benefit most if you allow those who know you best to come alongside you.
 Plan to do life over coffee with someone and discuss how much work you do to create rest.
 For example,

-2. Do you work by serving the members of your home, which leads to peace, calmness, and rest in the house?
+2. Do you work by serving the members of your home, which leads to peace, calmness, and a restful home?

 Need More Help?